 - If your dog is going out of your camping area at night, the dog must have a glow-stick/band on it to avoid people stepping on it, etc.

-If we receive complaints or staff witnesses you / your pet disobeying the rules, the Flying Monkeys will give you a warning.
-Further complaints may result in MA being summoned, and this is NOT something you want to happen.
-Failure to comply with the rules, disturbance, aggression or negligent caring of an animal may result in your being asked to leave the site.
+If we receive complaints or staff witnesses you/your pet disobeying the rules, the Staff will give you a warning.
+Further complaints may result in MA or Kadri being summoned, and this is NOT something you want to happen.
+Failure to comply with the rules, disturbance, aggression or negligent caring of an animal may result in your being asked to leave the site or your pet not being permitted to attend again.